isfegu/samuel/README.md

 ## Publish

-As a part of the research done in _Samuel_, all the code should be published in the appropriate language packages providers, like npmjs.com, crates.io or Fermyon Cloud.
+As a part of the research done in _Samuel_, all the code should be published in the appropriate language packages or cloud providers, like npmjs.com, crates.io or Fermyon Cloud.

 Publication must be done using the [Github Action Workflow](../.github/workflows/cd.yml).